ndreid/init-react-repo/README.md

 # init-react-repo

-init-react-repo is a Node.js app too quickly initialize a React Component Repository
+init-react-repo is a Node.js app to quickly initialize a React Component Repository

 ## Usage